Table of Contents

 The goal of CPR is to perform chest compressions that help the heart to resume pumping blood to the organs of the body.
 Being trained in the correct way to perform CPR dramatically increases your chance of saving someone’s life.
 There are many organizations that teach CPR skills to all age groups.
 Alternatively, if you attend a local Simon’s Heart screening you can learn the basics of performing high quality CPR.

-For anyone who survives a sudden cardiac arrest, there is always a concern that it could happen again.
-For the majority of individuals who survive a sudden cardiac arrest related to a dangerous heart rhythm, there is the possibility of surgically implanting a defibrillator (ICD).
+For anyone who survives a cardiopulmonary arrest, there is always a concern that it could happen again.
+For the majority of individuals who survive one related to a dangerous heart rhythm, there is the possibility of surgically implanting a defibrillator (ICD).

-There are several types of ICDs that can be used in order to prevent an episode of sudden cardiac arrest.
+There are several types of ICDs that can be used in order to prevent an episode of cardiopulmonary arrest.
 ICDs work by monitoring the heart rhythm, identifying any dangerous heart rhythms, and if needed, delivering a shock or other therapy to get the person out of the dangerous rhythm.